Musical notation

-Although many ancient cultures used symbols to represent melodies and rhythms, none of them was particularly comprehensive, which has limited today's understanding of their music.
-The seeds of what would eventually become modern Western notation were sown in medieval Europe, starting with the Christian Church's goal for ecclesiastical uniformity.
-The church began notating plainchant melodies so that the same chants could be used throughout the church.
-Music notation developed further during the Renaissance and Baroque music eras.
-In the classical period (1750–1820) and the Romantic music era (1820–1900), notation continued to develop as new musical instrument technologies were developed.
-In the contemporary classical music of the 20th and 21st century, music notation has continued to develop, with the introduction of graphical notation by some modern composers and the use, since the 1980s, of computer-based score writer programs for notating music.
+Although many ancient cultures used symbols to represent melodies and rhythms, none of them were particularly comprehensive, which has limited today's understanding of their music.
+The direct ancestor of the modern Western system of notation emerged in medieval Europe, in the context of the Christian Church's attempts to standardize the performance of plainsong melodies so that chants could be standardized across different areas.
+Notation developed further during the Renaissance and Baroque music eras.
+In the Classical period (1750–1820) and the Romantic music era (1820–1900), notation continued to develop as the technology for musical instruments advanced.
+In the contemporary classical music of the 20th and 21st centuries, music notation has evolved further, with the introduction of graphical notation by some modern composers and the use, since the 1980s, of computer-based scorewriter programs for notating music.
 Music notation has been adapted to many kinds of music, including classical music, popular music, and traditional music.

 History

 Ancient Near East

 The earliest form of musical notation can be found in a cuneiform tablet that was created at Nippur, in Babylonia (today's Iraq), in about 1400 BCE.
-The tablet represents fragmentary instructions for performing music, that the music was composed in harmonies of thirds, and that it was written using a diatonic scale.
+The tablet represents fragmentary instructions for performing music, showing it was composed in harmonies of thirds using a diatonic scale.

 A tablet from about 1250 BCE shows a more developed form of notation.
 Although the interpretation of the notation system is still controversial, it is clear that the notation indicates the names of strings on a lyre, the tuning of which is described in other tablets.
+Research indicates these notations had dual purposes for liturgical and secular musical pieces since music was essential in both religious ceremonies and courtly activities.
 Although they are fragmentary, these tablets represent the earliest notated melodies found anywhere in the world.

 Ancient Greece

 Ancient Greek musical notation was in use from at least the 6th century BCE until approximately the 4th century CE; only one complete composition (Seikilos epitaph) and a number of fragments using this notation survive.

 The notation for sung music consists of letter symbols for the pitches, placed above text syllables.
 Rhythm is indicated in a rudimentary way only, with long and short symbols.
 The Seikilos epitaph has been variously dated between the 2nd century BCE to the 2nd century CE.

 Three hymns by Mesomedes of Crete exist in manuscript.
 The Delphic Hymns, dated to the 2nd century BCE also use this notation, but they are not completely preserved.

-Ancient Greek notation appears to have fallen out of use around the time of the Decline of the Western Roman Empire.
+Ancient Greek notation appears to have fallen out of use around the time of the decline of the Western Roman Empire.